Weijiaxing0803/RealTimeConvoyMining/README.md

-Real-time convoy mining is implemented through Flink.
+Real-time co-movement mining is implemented through Flink.

 All datasets are available at the following.